SetProtocol/STIPS/STIPS/STIP-009.md

 An owner and methodologist want to split streaming fees with the option to update the parameters of the split.

-1. The `owner` calls initialize() passing in the parameters for initializing the StreamingFeeModule and StreamingFeeExtension
+1. The `owner` calls initialize() passing in the parameters for the streaming fee split with the `methodologist`
+2. The `owner` can update the streaming fee percentage
+3. The `owner` can update the streaming fee split
+4. Anyone can accrue the streaming fee and distribute

 ## Checkpoint 2
 Before we spec out the contract(s) in depth we want to make sure that we are aligned on all the technical requirements and flows for contract interaction.
 Again the who, what, when, why should be clearly illuminated for each flow.
 It is up to the reviewer to determine whether we move onto the next step.